ShindouMihou/react-localized-components/README.md

 [![npm version](https://badge.fury.io/js/react-localized-components.svg)](https://badge.fury.io/js/react-localized-components)
 [![Build Status](https://travis-ci.org/ShindouMihou/react-localized-components.svg?branch=master)](https://travis-ci.org/ShindouMihou/react-localized-components)

 **Note: This is an in-progress library.
-While it is intended for production use, the API may be subject to change.**
+While this is designed to eventually be used in an actual mobile application, the API may be subject to change.**

 A lightweight, type-safe, and easy-to-use localization library for React and React Native applications.
 It uses a Higher-Order Component (HOC) to wrap your components and automatically translate specified props.

 ## Features

-*   **Type-Safe**: Leverages TypeScript for type safety on your localization keys.
+*   **Type-Safe**: Leverages TypeScript to enforce that all defined languages have a complete set of translation keys.
-*   **Simple Higher-Order Components (HOC) API**: Easily wrap existing components to add localization capabilities, similar to `forwardRef`.
+*   **Simple API**: Use a factory function to create a localization instance and a Higher-Order Component to wrap your components.
 *   **React & React Native**: Works seamlessly in both React and React Native projects.
-*   **Targeted Props**: Specify which props should be localized, defaulting to `children`.
+*   **Targeted Props**: Specify exactly which props should be localized.

 ## Installation